lint-staged/lint-staged/.github/issue_template.md

 If this is a bug, please check that it can be reproduced in the latest version of `lint-staged`.
 Furthermore, please provide as much *relevant* info as possible.
 Including what is the expected and actual behavior.

+Write the issue in your own words.
+Do not just copy the output directly from an AI agent.
+Make sure the issue reflects your own thinking, and take ownership of its contents.
 -->

 ### Steps to reproduce